ralyodio/bmr/README.md

     apiusername = edward
     apipassword = 5n0wd3n

-If you want to run PyMessage in Daemon mode without the client starting, add `daemon = true` to `[bitmessagesettings]`.
+If you want to run PyMessage in Daemon mode without the PyQT client starting, add `daemon = true` to `[bitmessagesettings]`.

 #### Bmr (client -- this app)